 Additional partner organizations include Engage Arkansas, Arkansas Community Foundation, Winthrop Rockefeller Foundation, Americans for Prosperity Foundation, Winthrop Rockefeller Institute, Central Arkansas Library System, Arkansas Peace and Justice Memorial Movement, and Investing in Black Futures.

-The report for Arkansas will have several uses:
+The report for Arkansas has several uses:

 - Improving our understanding of political and civic engagement in Arkansas